5 Essentials for an Optimal EEG Research Setup

 Electrical conduction is also always improved with the application of conduction gel (to a limit), so adding this in-between the electrode and scalp is recommended.
 Dry and semi-dry electrodes are also available, and can offer a quicker solution to collecting data.
 While they typically may not offer as much signal fidelity, it will depend on your research question where you fall on the divide between the time required for setup and data quality.

-Movement from a participant wearing an EEG headset is never a good thing for the data – any slippage or disturbance to the electrode can cause some kind of artefact or inaccuracy.
+Movement from a participant wearing an EEG headset is never a good thing for the data – any slippage or disturbance to the electrode can cause some kind of artifact or inaccuracy.
 While you don’t want the headset to move around on the head of the participant, it might be that your experiment requires the participant to get up and about.

 There are ways of handling this kind of experiment – simply choose a device that allows mobile recording.
 Devices from NeuroElectrics, ABM, and Emotiv (among others) all offer EEG headsets that are designed for mobile use (often through Bluetooth, but also WiFi connections).